Rhinoceros 3D Tutorials

 This is how it looks like:

-In top view, draw a circle with its midpoint on the 0,0,0 point on the grid.
+In top view, draw a circle with its midpoint on the center of the grid.

 Project this curve onto the main body, and delete the bottom projected curve.